Part 1 : The Introduction

 Write out a list now of those incorrect techniques you wish would never appear in your junior players.
 I hope that you have already thought of the ‘Pan Handle grip’.

-If you allow for the Playing Basics to develop I promise that some of your list will never appear.
+If you try to establish most of the Playing Basics I promise that some of the ‘fsults’ on your list will never appear

 Concentrating on developing a few of the Playing Basics in warm-ups, mini-games, small hitting games/tasks, will give you an opportunity to develop these elements before trying to work on named strokes.